 Below this selection, make sure to select “template” for your default template.
 We’ll cover how to change this later.
 Now, click on “Update.”

 At this point, you can click on “Visit site” at the upper left corner of the administration page to view your website.
-If you are using the default Wordpress template, you will get something that looks like the image below.
+If you are using the default WordPress template, you will get something that looks like the image below.

 As is, if you click on “I Do Not Agree,” you’ll be taken to google.com.
 If you click on “I Agree,” you will be taken to your regular blog page.
 Using the default SplashScreen template, once you have clicked on “I Agree” once, you will not see this splash screen again until you close your browser and re-launch and re-open the website.